magewirephp/magewire/README.md

 **Kiel Pykett** - Technical Lead Magento Developer @ [Fisheye](https://www.fisheye.co.uk/)

+> Magewire is an awesome tool for Magento developers to build great interactive frontend features.
+It brings the
+> backend closer to the frontend and speeds up development times.
+We are now using Magewire in all our projects where
+> it makes sense to do so.
+I highly recommend it to Magento developers.

+**Ryan Copeland** - Founder, Solution Architect & Developer @ [Foundation Commerce](https://foundationcommerce.co.uk/)

 ## Security Vulnerabilities
 If you discover a security vulnerability within Magewire, please create a PR or send an e-mail to Willem Poortman via [magewirephp@wpoortman.nl](mailto:magewirephp@wpoortman.nl).
 All security vulnerabilities will be promptly addressed.